cloudmesh/cloudmesh1/docs/source/man/man.rst

         --id=<id>              give the server id
+        --image=<imgName>      give the name of the image --imageid=<imgId>      give the id of the image --key=<key>            spicfy a private key to use, input a string which is the full path to the key file --ln=<LoginName>       give the login name of the server that you want to login
-        --image=<imgName>      give the name of the image --imageid=<imgId>      give the id of the image --prefix=<prefix>      give the prefix of the server, standand server name is in the form of prefix_index, e.g. abc_9 --range=<range>        give the range of the index of the servers
+        --name=<vmname>        give the name of the virtual machine --prefix=<prefix>      give the prefix of the server, standand server name is in the form of prefix_index, e.g. abc_9 --range=<range>        give the range of the index of the servers